YukiHinana/GTEvents/README.md

 3. Open the project in the editor of your choice and run
 4. In this sprint, we will skip the login page.
 Click "Skip" to proceed.
 5. Click "+" to add an event.
 Slide to the left or right to delete an event.
+6. We only target mobile platform, while it runs on web / desktop.
+We only test and validate for mobile

 # Backend
 Run `./gradlew bootRun`